-Correlations between subscales ranged between 0.01 (lack of clarity and DSH) and 0.72 (difficulties with impulse control and difficulties with goal-directed behaviours) (see Table 2).
+Correlations between subscales ranged between .o1 (lack of clarity and DSH) and .72 (difficulties controlling impulses and difficulties with goals) (see Table 2).
 Contrary to our expectations, positive correlations were found for DSH and only half of the DERS-subscales: lack of awareness, limited access to strategies and difficulties with goal-directed behaviours.